2015 Men's EuroHockey Championship

 The 2015 Men's EuroHockey Championship was the 15th edition of the men's EuroHockey Nations Championship, the biennial international men's field hockey championship of Europe organised by the European Hockey Federation.
-It was held from 21–29 August 2015 in the Queen Elizabeth Olympic Park, London, England.
+It was held from 21 to 29 August 2015 in the Queen Elizabeth Olympic Park, London, England.

 The Netherlands defeated the defending champions Germany 6–1 in the final to capture their fourth title, while Ireland won their first-ever medal by beating the hosts England 4–2.
 As the winners, the Netherlands qualified for the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Qualified teams

 Format

 The eight teams were split into two groups of four teams.
 The top two teams advanced to the semi-finals to determine the winner in a knockout system.
 The bottom two teams played in a new group with the teams they did not play against in the group stage.
 The last two teams were relegated to the EuroHockey Championship II.